ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-ca.md

 If you need help with configuring your email account on an email client or a device (e.g. a smartphone or tablet) or have questions about email service features, please refer to our documentation which you can access from the [Exchange](/products/web-cloud-email-collaborative-solutions-microsoft-exchange) pages.

-You can purchase Outlook licences in the [OVHcloud Control Panel](/links/manager), and Office 365 licences on the following page: <https://www.ovhcloud.com/en-ca/collaborative-tools/microsoft-365/>.
+You can purchase Outlook licences in the [OVHcloud Control Panel](/links/manager), and Office 365 licences on the following page: [Microsoft 365](/links/web/ms365).

 We recommend using one of these solutions if you would like to use the Outlook email client, or other software from the Microsoft Office suite.